Privacy notice for job applicants

 We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.

-How do we share your data?
+How do we share your personal data?

-We require third parties to respect the security of your data and to treat it in accordance with the law.
+We require third parties to respect the security of your personal data and to treat it in accordance with the law.

 We have put in place measures to protect the security of your information and procedures to deal with any suspected data security breach.
 Details of these measures are available upon request.
 We will notify you and any applicable regulator of a suspected breach where we are legally required to do so.